 "Local eateries could post and let people know what they were offering foodwise and if they are now delivering or available for takeaway.
 They could post specials and keep their loyal - and now new - customers up to date with their businesses as well."

-She called the group Illawarra Menus, a stroke of genius from a woman not even part of the hospitality industry (she owns the family daycare centre Sue's Scholars) and so simple it was a wonder nobody had thought of it before.
+She called the group Illawarra Menus, a little bit of brilliance from a woman not even part of the hospitality industry (she owns the family daycare centre Sue's Scholars).
 In the first week, 1000 people joined, and within two months the number had soared to 10,000.
 Nine months and 38,500 members later, many eateries credit the community Facebook group with keeping them afloat during the pandemic.

 When Mr Rubbo spotted the rapidly growing Illawarra Menus page, his business - like every other fine-dining restaurant in the state - was in deep trouble and he too knew he had to adapt or die, so he came up with an idea - "I don't know if it was an idea or desperation not to go broke" - to transform his fancy white-tablecloth restaurant into a little home-delivery pizzeria.